EnronMusk/HallucinationGPT/README.md

 - `COHERE_API_KEY`: If your application will interface with Cohere's API, you will need to supply an API key.
 Not required if using AWS Sagemaker or Azure.
   Sign up at https://dashboard.cohere.com/ to create an API key.
 - `NEXT_PUBLIC_API_HOSTNAME`: The backend URL which the frontend will communicate with.
-Defaults to http://localhost:8000
+Defaults to http://backend:8000 for use with `docker compose`
 - `DATABASE_URL`: Your PostgreSQL database connection string for SQLAlchemy, should follow the format `postgresql+psycopg2://USER:PASSWORD@HOST:PORT`.

 ### AWS Sagemaker